dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 *[5/5]* This again needs a little rephrasing: "Prefer collection classes to raw arrays".
 List in Java just means an ordered collection of objects and is not equivalent to `std::list` (which would be `java.lang.LinkedList`).
 Actually, there is no equivalent to the concept of a collection in C++.

 This guideline holds for C++.
-Surprisingly, the core guidelines don’t mention this.
-The closed item is [ES.27](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Res-stack), but it is way less general.
+Surprisingly, the core guidelines don't mention this.
+The closest item is [ES.27](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Res-stack), but it is way less general.

 ### Item 29: Favor generic types